 The best way for clinicians to determine if someone has HSV-1 or HSV-2 is to perform a laboratory analysis on a sample from a fresh herpes sore.
 But because not everyone with herpes has symptoms, your clinician may use a blood test to detect antibodies to the herpes viruses.
 A blood test can reveal if you have herpes and specify whether you are infected with HSV-1 or HSV-2.
 However, the test cannot tell you what part of your body the virus will affect.

 Talk with your clinician if you wish to be tested for herpes.
 Even if you have a standard screening for sexually transmitted diseases, it may not include herpes unless you specifically ask.

-Remember, however, that HSV-1 is a very common virus and there is an 80 percent probability that you will test positive for it.
-If you are a sexually active adult who has had multiple partners, there is a 20 percent probability that you will test positive for HSV-2.
+Remember, however, that HSV-1 is a very common virus and there is about a 50–60 percent probability that you will test positive for it.
+If you are a sexually active adult who has had multiple partners, there is a 10-20 percent probability that you will test positive for HSV-2.

 Here are some other things to consider before you get tested:

 Learning that you have herpes can be confusing and scary.
 We encourage you to have an in-depth conversation with your health care provider before you decide to get tested.

 There is no cure for herpes, but antiviral drugs can help you manage outbreaks and relieve symptoms.
 There are currently three types of antiviral herpes medications:

 All three of these drugs are available in pill form.
 Acyclovir is the oldest of the three and is less expensive.